-ECRS approved according to UN Regulation 129 which can be installed in vehicle seats using the belt type and/or ISOFIX attachments can be used.
+ECRS which are approved according to UN Regulation 129 and which can be installed in vehicle seats using the belt type and/or ISOFIX attachments, can be used with no further approvals.

 The Requirements defined in this UN Regulation do not apply to the ECRS approved according to UN Regulation 129.